Do you have problems with the P0740 error code?

 - Engine misfire

-The P0740 trouble code can be triggered due to many reasons.
-The most common causes include:
+Error code P0740 can be triggered for many reasons.
+Among the most common causes are:

 The first step should be to check the wiring and connection of the torque converter clutch leading to the PCM.
-Most of the time, the issue is only with the wiring and bad connection while the mechanics will rip you off your money by stating a huge problem.
-If the problem is not with the wiring, check for the following possible solutions:
+Most of the time, it’s all about the wiring and the bad connection, while the mechanics will take your money by claiming a huge problem.
+If the problem is not related to the wiring, look for the following solutions:

 - Check and replace transmission fluid